Dai0526/Algorithm/Note/NodeJs/README.md

 | 5 | empty | api 1, other idel| api 1 execute while second logged|
 | 6 | log(This was..) | all idel| put log to queue|
 | 7 | empty | all idel| pring this was...|

+## Blocking and Non-blocking
+Use Asynchronous processing to provent blocking.
+Node.js applications run on a single thread and are still able to keep up with multi-threaded applications.
+This is because Node.js takes full advantage of asynchronous computing.
+It allows a single server to handle multiple clients at once.
+Processes, such as fetching data from storage or making new connections, can all be performed asynchronously, ensuring that the application does not get blocked.
+Furthermore, Node.js processes code sequentially.
+Without asynchronous operations, the entire program would halt until a file is read or a setTimeout() is called.